ish-cd/help/jobs-and-the-runtime.md

 curl -I --silent $URL
 ```

-Variables are can also used to store and re-use a value that takes time to calculate or return:
+Variables can also be used to store and re-use a value that takes time to calculate or return:

 ```sh
 URL=`terminus env:view my-corp.${TENV:-live}--print`